Steve Rogers (Marvel Cinematic Universe): Personality

 In his next appearance, in Avengers: Age of Ultron (2015), Rogers is the leader of the Avengers.
 Evans stated that since the fall of S.H.I.E.L.D., Rogers has been left to depend on his Avenger teammates without the structure of military life and is now "looking to understand where he belongs, not just as a soldier, as Captain America, but as Steve Rogers, as a person."
 In Captain America: Civil War (2016), Rogers becomes the leader of a faction of the Avengers against regulation.
 Director Anthony Russo described Captain America's character arc in the film as taking him "from the most ra-ra company man" and "a somewhat willing propagandist" to "an insurgent" at the end of the film.
 Unlike the comics' Civil War, the film was never going to kill Rogers, as the directors thought that was "an easy ending ...
 The more difficult and more interesting place to leave a family fight is: can these important relationships ever be repaired?
 Is this family broken permanently?"

 Director Joe Russo said that after the events of Civil War, Rogers struggles with the conflict between his responsibility to himself and his responsibility to others.
 In Avengers: Infinity War (2018), the character embodies the "spirit" of his comic alternate identity Nomad in the film.
 An early draft of the film experimented with Rogers first appearing in the film saving Vision from Corvus Glaive during the third act.
 Markus and McFeely said they were called "insane" for waiting that long to introduce Rogers into the film and ultimately conceded it was "not [a] satisfying" approach.

 In Avengers: Endgame (2019), Christopher Markus described Rogers as someone who is "moving toward some sort of enlightened self-interest."
-Both he and McFeely knew he was going to get "the dance" he promised Peggy Carter in The First Avenger, with McFeely saying, "He's postponed a life in order to fulfill his duty.
-That's why I didn't think we were ever going to kill him.
-Because that's not the arc.
-The arc is, I finally get to put my shield down because I've earned that."
+McFeely knew Rogers "was going to get his dance" he promised Peggy Carter in The First Avenger.
+He initially planned to complete Rogers's story arc by killing him off, given the character's elongated life for his occupation, before deciding to have Rogers abandoned his shield.